DEADLINE EXTENDED! Apply now for early-stage funding through the Softeq Venture Studio. Application is now due by Saturday, June 3rd.

-Our client, a UK-based consulting and auditing company, considered creating a chat application that would help replace cash transactions with online transactions.
-They addressed Softeq to design a user interface for the app.
+The client is a UK-based consulting and auditing company.
+They considered creating a chat application to replace cash transactions with online payments.

 The customer didn't require a fully functioning MVP, which allowed our team to focus on the design.
 In close cooperation with the client we followed the principles of Design Thinking and Double Diamond to create an interactive prototype with Invision.
 When we tested the UI design with real users, we were able to make speedy changes, thus reducing the costs usually associated with change requests.

 To design an intuitive user interface, we drew inspiration from popular messaging applications available on the market.
 We analyzed Facebook Messenger, WhatsApp, and WeChat, identified similarities in the UI element positioning and color schemes, and implemented them in our interface.